American Colonization Society: Paul Cuffe

 Paul Cuffe or Cuffee (1759–1817) was a successful Quaker ship owner and activist in Boston.
-His parents were of Ashanti (African) and Wampanoag (Native American) heritage.
+His parents were of Ashanti (sub-Saharan African) and Wampanoag (Native American) heritage.
 He advocated settling freed American slaves in Africa and gained support from the British government, free Black leaders in the United States, and members of Congress to take emigrants to the British colony of Sierra Leone.
 In 1815, he financed a trip himself.
 The following year, Cuffe took 38 American black people to Freetown, Sierra Leone.
 He died in 1817 before undertaking other voyages.
 Cuffe laid the groundwork for the American Colonization Society.

 Early history

 Founding

 The ACS had its origins in 1816, when Charles Fenton Mercer, a Federalist member of the Virginia General Assembly, discovered accounts of earlier legislative debates on black colonization in the wake of Gabriel Prosser's rebellion.
 Mercer pushed the state to support the idea.
 One of his political contacts in Washington City, John Caldwell, in turn contacted the Reverend Robert Finley, his brother-in-law and a Presbyterian minister, who endorsed the plan.

 Four early organizers of the American Society for Colonizing the Free People of Color of the United States.